 LDEQ has adopted regulations for portable air curtain incinerators.
 Large scale air curtain operations may require additional conditions or permits.
-Operators should be familiar with and comply with these regulations, which can be viewed and printed from LDEQ's website at http://www.deq.louisiana.gov/assets/docs/Legal_Affairs/ERC/33v03201703Air.pdf.
+Operators should be familiar with and comply with these regulations, which can be viewed and printed from LDEQ's website at www.deq.louisiana.gov/assets/docs/Legal_Affairs/ERC/33v03Air.docx.

-See Section X.BB above regarding the emerald ash borer and the Formosan termite.
+See Section X.BB above regarding the quarantines for the emerald ash borer and other plant pests.